Important Educational Disclaimer

 Three Solutions to the Pro-Rata Problem

-According to Vanguard’s backdoor Roth guide, the key is clearing out pre-tax IRA balances before attempting this strategy.
+Vanguard’s backdoor Roth guide arrives at the same answer: clear out the pre-tax IRA balances before attempting this strategy.

 Mega Backdoor Roth: The Advanced Version

-After maxing employee deferrals and receiving employer match, fill the remaining space with after-tax contributions, then immediately convert to Roth 401(k) within the plan or roll to Roth IRA.
-Only 20-30% of plans allow this, typically at large tech companies and financial institutions, but for those who qualify, it’s the most powerful Roth acceleration strategy available.
+After maxing employee deferrals and receiving the employer match, fill the remaining space with after-tax contributions, then convert immediately to Roth 401(k) inside the plan or roll the funds out to a Roth IRA.
+Only 20-30% of plans allow this, mostly large tech companies and financial institutions, but for those who qualify it’s the most powerful Roth acceleration strategy available.
+(See our Mega Backdoor Roth implementation guide for the full mechanics.)

 Real-World Scenarios: Who Should Choose Which?

 Theory meets practice.
-Here are five real-world scenarios showing optimal IRA strategies:
+Here are five worked scenarios showing how the IRA decision shakes out in different circumstances:

 Income: $55,000 | Tax Bracket: 22%